Nonprofit Resources

 Charitable Gift Annuities (CGAs)

-CGAs involve a simple unsecured contract between a donor and your organization under which the donor makes a gift to your organization and in return, you agree to make annuity payments of a fixed amount to the donor for the rest of his or her life.
+CGAs involve a simple unsecured contract between a donor and your organization under which the donor makes a gift to your organization, and in return, you agree to make annuity payments of a fixed amount to the donor for the rest of their life.

 Key considerations: